Subscription Modal Banner

 Final Thoughts

-Monthly Pag-IBIG deductions can sometimes take a toll on your salary.
-But your investment will pay off when your retirement comes and you know how to withdraw Pag-IBIG contribution.
-For a minimum contribution of just PHP 100 every month, your future will be more financially secure.
-It’s a long and inexpensive investment with a really great payoff on your retirement.
+For a minimum contribution of just ₱100 every month, your future will be more financially secure.
+It’s a long and inexpensive investment with a great retirement payoff.

 Sources: